tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Unauthenticated Operation

 Previous versions of TLS offered explicitly unauthenticated cipher suites based on anonymous Diffie-Hellman.
-These cipher suites have been deprecated in TLS 1.3.
-However, it is still possible to negotiate cipher suites that do not provide verifiable server authentication by several methods,
+These modes have been deprecated in TLS 1.3.
-including:
+However, it is still possible to negotiate parameters that do not provide verifiable server authentication by several methods, including:

 - Raw public keys {{RFC7250}}.
 - Using a public key contained in a certificate but without